 Aspiring Einsteins can immerse themselves in the science of physics and its impacts on human innovation and technology.
 While they ride a bicycle across a one-inch cable 43 feet above the ground, they'll learn about the law of gravity (but they can't fall—a counterweight offsets their body weight).
 They can also step into a cockpit and play with interactive flight simulators or burn some energy by climbing a 23-foot rock wall.

+Delve into the complex interactions of Earth's aquatic environments and learn about the delicate balance that allows life to thrive there.
 All ages will be mesmerized by the Ecosystems gallery, where a 28-foot-high saltwater tank offers a window into a Pacific Ocean kelp forest.
 Leopard sharks, moray eels, and bat rays swim among the waving kelp fronds.
 In the Island Zone, learn about Darwin's theory of evolution by seeing the unique adaptations of island-dwelling animals, and peer into a 7,000-gallon reef tank filled with colorful Hawaiian reef fish.

 Time your visit so you can enjoy some dazzling edu-tainment in the Science Center's seven-story IMAX theater, which features 3D documentaries about African wildlife, life under the sea, and travel to outer space.
 Admission to the California Science Center is free, except for IMAX theater shows and special exhibits, but you must reserve a timed-entry ticket in advance.